Batman (1989 film): Plot

 Vicki is taken to the Batcave by Wayne's butler, Alfred Pennyworth, who had been coaxing the relationship between the pair.
-After exposing his secret to Vicki, Wayne reveals he cannot focus on their relationship with the Joker on the loose.
+After Vicki learns his secret, Wayne chooses to battle the Joker for the sake of the city over their relationship.
 He then departs to destroy the Axis plant used to create Smylex.
-Meanwhile, Joker lures Gotham's citizens to a parade with the promise of free money.
+Meanwhile, Joker lures Gotham's citizens to a parade honoring Gotham's bicentennial with the promise of free money.
 This turns out to be a trap designed to dose them with Smylex gas held within giant parade balloons.
 Batman foils his plan by using his Batwing to remove the balloons, but Joker shoots him down.
 The Batwing crashes in front of a cathedral, which Joker uses to take Vicki hostage.
-Batman pursues the Joker, and in the ensuing fight, he explains that Napier killed his parents and thus, indirectly created Batman.
-This leads Joker to realize Batman is Bruce Wayne.
-Joker eventually pulls Batman and Vicki over the cathedral's ceiling, leaving them hanging while he calls in a helicopter.
-The helicopter is piloted by his goons, who throw down a ladder for him to climb.
+Batman pursues the Joker, and in the ensuing fight, he identifies Napier killed his parents and thus, indirectly created Batman.
+Joker eventually pulls Batman and Vicki over the cathedral's roof, leaving them hanging while he calls for a helicopter piloted by his goons, who throw down a ladder for him to climb.
 Batman uses a grappling hook to attach Joker's leg to a crumbling gargoyle that eventually falls off the roof.
 Unable to bear the statue's immense weight, Joker falls to his death while Batman and Vicki make it to safety.

-Sometime later, Gordon announces that the police have arrested all of Joker's men, effectively dismantled of what remained of Carl Grissom's mafia organizations, and unveils the Bat-Signal.
+Sometime later, Gordon announces that the police have arrested all of Joker's men, effectively dismantling the remains of Grissom's organizations, and unveils the Bat-Signal.
 Batman leaves the police a note, promising to defend Gotham should crime strike again, and asking them to use the Bat-Signal to summon him in times of need.
 Alfred takes Vicki to Wayne Manor, explaining that Wayne will be a little late.
 She responds that she is not surprised, as Batman looks at the signal's projection from a rooftop, standing watch over the city.